pepaslabs/TO-220_breakout/README.md

 TO-220 breakout v2
 ==================

-A breakout board for mounting TO-220 parts to a heatsink (also fits TO-218 and TO-247).
+KiCAD design of a breakout board for mounting TO-220 parts to a heatsink (also fits TO-218 and TO-247).

 Top side of board: